betajippity/betajippity.github.io/_posts/2013-02-08-bounding-boxes-for-ellipsoids.md

 author: Yining Karl Li
 ---

+Update (2014): Tavian Barnes has written a [far better / more detailed post](https://tavianator.com/2014/ellipsoid_bounding_boxes.html) on this topic; instead of reading my post, I suggest you go read Tavian's post instead.

 Warning\: this post is going to be pretty math-heavy.

 Let's talk about spheres, or more generally, ellipsoids.
 Specifically, let's talk about calculating axis aligned bounding boxes for arbitrarily transformed ellipsoids, which is a bit of an interesting problem I recently stumbled upon while working on Takua Rev 3.
 I'm making this post because finding a solution took a lot of searching and I didn't find any single collected source of information on this problem, so I figured I'd post it for both my own reference and for anyone else who may find this useful.